Housing NZ tenant ordered to pay more than $5K after ripping up carpets, painting floor pink

 The carpet in the other bedroom was "older but clean".

-"The tenant removed all carpet and painted the wood floor pink," the decision said
+"The tenant removed all carpet and painted the wood floor pink," the decision said.

 "There were five holes in the walls of the hallway and bedroom one.